rakutentech/ios-miniapp/USERGUIDE.md

 ---
 **API Docs:** [MiniApp.create](https://rakutentech.github.io/ios-miniapp/Classes/MiniApp.html), [MiniAppDisplayDelegate](https://rakutentech.github.io/ios-miniapp/Protocols/MiniAppDisplayDelegate.html)

 `MiniApp.create` is used to create a `View` for displaying a specific mini app.
-You must provide the mini app ID which you wish to create (you can get the mini-app ID by [Fetching Mini App Info](#fetching-mini-app-info) first).
+You must provide the mini app ID which you wish to create (you can get the mini-app ID by [Loading the Mini App List](#load-miniapp-list) first).
 Calling `MiniApp.create` will do the following:

 - Checks with the platform what is the latest and published version of the mini app.
 - Check if the latest version of the mini app has been already downloaded